mohokh67/node-lets-chat/readme.md

 ## Installation
 * Development

 In order to install the project you need to run the follwing command:
 ```
 npm install
 ```
 * Production

-Run this command which exclude the `DEV Dependencies`
+Run this command which exclude `DEV Dependencies`
 ```
 npm install --production
 ```
-With the --production flag (or when the NODE_ENV environment variable is set to production), npm will not install modules listed in devDependencies.
+With the `--production` flag (or when the `NODE_ENV` environment variable is set to production), npm will not install modules listed in devDependencies.

 * Result

 Run `nodemon ./server.js` in terminal and navigate to `http://localhost:3002` in browser to see the application.

 ## Testing
-For testing, we are going to use `Jasmine` which is part of `Dev Dependencies`.
+For testing, I have used `Jasmine` which is part of `Dev Dependencies`.
 Run follwing command and see the result.
 ```
 npm test
 ```